antelope island state park

 1. Visitor Center Tour – 1 hour

-The visitor center tour consists of three 20-minute rotations of an age appropriate scavenger hunt, watching a video about the park, and a naturalist presentation which might focus on any of the following topics: information about Great Salt Lake, wildlife, birds, ecology, plants and geology.
+The visitor center tour consists of three 20-minute rotations of an age appropriate scavenger hunt, watching a video about the park or short hike, and a naturalist presentation which might focus on any of the following topics: information about Great Salt Lake, wildlife, birds, ecology, plants and geology.

-The Historic Fielding Garr Ranch offers teacher-/parent-guided activities focusing on life aspects of the early Anglo settlers of Antelope Island.
-Eight groups rotate through various fun and educational activities designed to help teach students about early pioneer life.
+The Historic Fielding Garr Ranch offers teacher-/parent-guided activities focusing on life aspects of the early Anglo settlers of Antelope Island. ** The Ranch Tour is currently undergoing an update in structure.
+Until this has been complete, all Ranch tours will be 'self-guided'.**

-Note: Schools should choose one or the other of the visitor center or the Ranch.
+Note: Schools should choose either the Visitor Center or the Ranch.
 We cannot accommodate both due to time constraints and travel distances.

 3. Beach Basics – 1 hour 15 minutes

-Staff/Teacher guided Beach Basics are for groups of 65 or less.
+Staff/Teacher guided Beach Basics is for groups of 65 or less.
 Larger groups are encouraged to experience the beach on their own (see below for details and opportunities).
 Beach Basics takes students to the waters of Great Salt Lake and guides them through activities that teach about the unique sand, salt water plants and their adaptations, how and why the lake is so salty, and life in the lake, including Brine Shrimp and Brine Fly life cycles.
-Students will have the opportunity to wade out into the lake to look for Brine Flies and Brine Shrimp.
+Students will have the opportunity to wade out into the lake to look for Brine Flies and Brine Shrimp (if conditions allow).

 4. Buffalo Point Hike – 1 hour